New

 What participants see and hear during a voice interview — from microphone permission to natural conversation.

-Voice interviews are the recommended mode for most research studies.
-They produce richer, more natural responses because participants can speak freely rather than typing.
+Voice interviews produce richer, more natural responses because participants can speak freely rather than typing.
 Here is a complete walkthrough of what participants experience from the moment they choose voice mode to the final thank-you screen.

-If you have configured your project to offer only one mode — for example, voice only — the mode selector is skipped entirely and participants go straight to the next step.
+If you have configured your project to offer only voice mode, the text option does not appear and participants go straight to the next step.

 Microphone Permission